-Travel with your camper to Lake Hartwell with ease as it is located directly on the South Carolina and Georgia border, off of Interstate 85 and the Cherokee Foothills National Scenic Byway.
-Known as the gateway to South Carolina’s mountain country, this area makes for a great panoramic drive in your RV.
-There are paved roads within the state park but be cautious when you drive the grounds.
-The curves are not too tight for a large RV to navigate but be advised that there are areas where the road does become narrow to travel.
+Travel in your camper to Lake Hartwell with ease as it is located directly on the South Carolina and Georgia border, off of Interstate 85 and the Cherokee Foothills National Scenic Byway.
+Known as the gateway to South Carolina’s mountain country, this area makes for a tremendous panoramic drive in your RV.
+There are paved roads within the state park, but be cautious when you drive the grounds.
+The curves are not too tight for a large RV to navigate, but be advised that there are areas where the road does become narrow to travel.

-Lake Hartwell State Park boasts spacious sites that provide enough privacy to let you enjoy your nature retreat under the spacious shade of the forest.
-The campground provides a perfect place to watch a majestic sunset after a fun day out on the water.
-Perfect for a weekend getaway or a week-long vacation, you’ll love camping with your RV at Lake Hartwell State Park.
+Lake Hartwell State Park boasts spacious sites that provide enough privacy to let you enjoy your nature retreat under the shade of the forest.
+The campground provides an excellent place to watch a majestic sunset after a fun day out on the water.
+Pets are welcome as long as they restrained when outside of the rig.

-Perfect for any fishing fan, the Bassmaster Elite at Lake Hartwell is not an experience to miss.
+Perfect for any fishing fan, the Bassmaster Elite at Lake Hartwell is an experience you won't want to miss.
 Founded in 2006, this event is considered the highest level of professional bass fishing tournaments, making it popular among freshwater fish fans.
 Attracting over 140,000 fans to the Lake Hartwell area during the springtime, RV reservations are a must.
 Bring your camera and a chair as you watch the best pro anglers in the world and meet passionate fans of bass fishing.